Freeport, Maine

 Freeport is a town in Cumberland County, Maine, United States.
+Freeport is included in the Lewiston-Auburn, Maine metropolitan New England City and town area.
 The population was 8,737 at the 2020 census.
 Once home to a prominent shipbuilding industry, timber operations, and farming, it is now known for its numerous outlet stores; Freeport is home to L.L.
 Bean, Wolfe's Neck Woods State Park, and the Desert of Maine.

-Freeport is part of the Portland–South Portland–Biddeford, Maine metropolitan statistical area.
+Freeport is part of the Portland-South Portland-Biddeford metropolitan area.
 The Harraseeket Historic District is in Freeport.